avatsaev/angular-learning-resources/README.md

 # Angular learning resources

-Curated chronological list of learning resources for Angular, from complete beginner to advanced level
+Curated list of learning resources for Angular, from complete beginner to advanced level.
+Everything you need to learn in chronological order to become professional Angular developer.

 # ⇒ Prerequisites